Factor X 2 4x 6

 Attempting Traditional Factoring

 The most common method for factoring quadratics of the form ax² + bx + c is to find two numbers that add up to b and multiply to ac.
-In our case, a = 1, b = 4, and c = 6.
+Plus, in our case, a = 1, b = 4, and c = 6.
 We need to find two numbers that add up to 4 and multiply to 6 (1 * 6 = 6).

 Let's list the factor pairs of 6: